phaeton03/ThinkingInJava/README.md

 # ThinkingInJava
-Solving tasks from ThinkingInJava book.
+Solved tasks from ThinkingInJava book.
 Every folder represents a chapter from this book